 They make a number of models at different price points, but it’s a simple to use point-and-shoot camera that anyone can operate.
 It also takes superb images with a 20mp resolution and full manual controls.

 It’s a good idea to carry with your supplies to start a fire should you need one.
 We like to carry a disposable butane lighter, but it’s also possible to carry sturdy waterproof matches in a container.
 It’s also a good idea if you’re in wet conditions to carry some kindling that can be used to start.

-If you’re not on a long hike a large multiple day hiking backpack may not be necessary.
-Expect to still cary several pounds of gear on your pack so it’s important to have a backpack that sits well on your back with good suspension.
-However, you don’t need a 50L+ backpack instead opt for a size around 35L that should be enough to carry all of your necessities.
+A large multiple-day hiking backpack may not be necessary if you’re not on a long hike.
+Expect to carry several pounds of gear on your pack, so it’s important to have a backpack that sits well on your back with good suspension.
+However, you don’t need a 50L+ backpack; instead, opt for a size around 35L that should be enough to carry all of your necessities.

-This is a non-negotiable item if you’re in bear country and in some parks it’s actually required by law.
-The same goes for bear proof canisters, but you likely won’t need that for a day hike.
-However, if you plan to spend a night in bear country you need to learn proper bear aware steps and understand crucial deterrent steps.
+This is a non-negotiable item if you’re in bear country, and in some parks it’s actually required by law.
+The same goes for bear-proof canisters, but you likely won’t need that for a day hike.
+However, if you plan to spend a night in bear country, you must learn proper bear-aware steps and understand crucial deterrent steps.